The 2-Minute Daily Check-In That Keeps You on Track

 - Note any blockers — is anything preventing progress that you need to raise?
 (30 seconds)

 Total time: two minutes.
 The impact over 90 days is transformational.
+If you are not sure what “rocks” are or how to set them, read our guide to the rocks, pebbles, sand method.

 The Accountability Effect